SaadVakil91/Data-Science-Projects/Project 2 - Titanic Survival Rates Prediction/README.md

 * Exploratory data analysis
 * Feature engineering
 * Model training (Used Logistics Regression and Random Forest model)
-* Cross validation to check for over/under fitting
+* Cross validation to check for model over/under fitting

-## Output:
-Random Forest model is able to predict survivalability of **85 percent** of the passengers on board the titanic.

 ## Technologies Used:
 Project is created with: